Lostsoul0589/spent/modules/module-1/readme.md

 Add new collection to the class for storing our expenses and initialize it in the constructor.

+> **Note**: Developers using Visual Studio may notice that namespaces are typed according the ProjectName.FolderName heuristic.
+Spent may require you to bring in additional namespaces due to this.
+For example, when you reference the `Expense` model in `ExpensesViewModel`, you may have to add an additional using for `Spent.Models`.

 ```csharp
 using System;
 using System.Collections.ObjectModel;